compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Thiele_Eric_paper_reading_day2.md

 - Boolean options to chain filters and thus allow to create diverse and nuanced search queries to get the desired results.

-- Continuously maintain and expand a stable API for progenetix for the Inclusion of newer projects and data types.
+- Continuously maintain and expand a stable API for progenetix for the inclusion of newer projects and data types.

 - And on the other side ensure a safe environment in relationship to data privacy ans security to protect sensitive genomic informations.